amazon-archives/amazon-cognito-auth-js/README.md

     * When you click the `App settings` tab, you can select the identity provider which you want to use on your App.
     * In the `sign in and sign out URLs` tab, you can set the `Callback URLs` and `Sign out URLs`.
     * Under the `OAuth2.0` tab, you can select the OAuth flows and scopes enabled for this app.
+* IdentityProvider (Optional): Pre-selected identity provider (this allows to automatically trigger social provider authentication flow).e.g. `Facebook`
+* UserPoolId (Optional): e.g. `<TODO: add UserPoolId>`
+* AdvancedSecurityDataCollectionFlag (Optional): boolean flag indicating if the data collection is enabled to support cognito advanced security features.
+By default, this flag is set to true.

 The [AWS Console for Cognito User Pools](https://console.aws.amazon.com/cognito/users/) can be used to get or create these values.